dscc-admin-ch/lomas/docs/source/index.rst

 Welcome to Lomas documentation
 ========================================
 The lomas platform follows a classic server/client model.
-On the client side, the researcher prepares queries for statistical analyses which are sent to the service's REST API via HTTP.
-The researcher never has direct access to the sensitive data.
+On the client side, the user prepares queries for statistical analyses which are sent to the service's REST API via HTTP.
+The user never has direct access to the sensitive data.
 On the server side, the service is implemented in a micro-service architecture and is thus split into two parts: the administration database and the client-facing HTTP server (which we call server for brevity) that implements the service logic.
 The server